Not Sure If All-White Is For You? These 8 Tips Should Have You Convinced

 Like greenery, wood is a wonderful neutral to play around with in an all-white home.
 It’s also a great way to add warmth for those of you who’re worried about an all-white space looking too clinical or sterile.

 Wood is a completely natural – no pun intended – complement to white.
-Some ways to work it in include doing up a feature wall using wood panels or as a trimming to a kitchen opening.
+Some ways to work it in include doing up a feature wall using wood panels or as a trimming to an opening.
 It’s all in the details.

 There are tons of ways to work in wood, but make sure you think through what shade – dark, light or grey – you’re planning to use because it will impact how your overall space looks.
 If you’re after a Muji-inspired space, use unpainted light wood.
 But if you’re after a Scandi-industrial all-white space, reclaimed wood or distressed wood would be a better option.